 All bankruptcies require:

-- To confirm any plan of reorganization, the debtor must satisfy the so-called Best Interest Test by providing creditors at least as much as they would receive if the debtor were liquidated and not reorganized.
+- To confirm any plan of reorganization, the debtor must satisfy the so-called Best Interest Test by providing creditors at least as much as they would receive if the debtor’s properties were sold to pay creditors. .

 - Secured creditors retain their rights to have their collateral “adequately protected” against diminution in value or be granted relief from the Bankruptcy Code’s automatic stay to realize on their collateral.

-- To assume executory contracts, i.e., leases debtors must still cure defaults and, where required, provide adequate assurance of future performance.
+- To assume rental, i.e., leases, debtors must still cure defaults and, where required, provide adequate assurance of future performance.

-Do note that Chapter 11 could continue to go on for several years.
+Do note that Chapter 13 will continue to go on for three to five years in most cases.
 The ones who have the power to make sure that the case is resolved in a timely manner are the court, the trustee of the case, and the committee working on the case.
 If you have any questions at all about what you should be preparing for, please call our Georgia Chapter 11 bankruptcy lawyers right away.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about preparing for bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about preparing for bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.
 We can help get your life back on track.